 It’s not always easy to find quality, lightweight luggage.
-Which is why we decided to help, and compile a detailed list of the top best luggage you can buy!
+This is why we decided to help, and compile a detailed list of the top best luggage you can buy!

 At A Glance: Top 3 Lightweight Suitcases